lysts/lysts.github.io/content/posts/notes/activehabits.rst

     your limbs are placed, movements, and your posture

 3. Running
-This is perhaps more commercial so I won't delve but I suppose I'll touch on some struggles I've had to leave some pointers:
+This is more commercial so I won't delve but I suppose I'll touch on some struggles I've had and leave some pointers:

-- not pacing myself properly —› start small, even if it feels easy
+- not pacing myself properly —› start small, even if it feels easy on day 1, you have plenty of days ahead of you to push your limits
 - long-term consistency —› timeblock in your schedule, find a friend to run with
 - post-exercise coughing —› keep walking outside whilst you cool down (avoid sitting straight down in a badly ventilated indoor space)

+Make sure you give yourself rest days!
+I cannot emphasize this enough.
+You will thank me later.

 4. Tennis & Football: